 Peyton’s work draws on her fascination with the artists and musicians of post-war popular culture.
 In an initial meeting, Peyton made reference to a catalogue of David Hockney’s 1970 Whitechapel Gallery show: its dense layouts of text and monochrome images suggested the extensive notes found on the back of period record sleeves.
 This approach informed the construction and typography of ‘Live Forever’.
 A ‘scrapbook’ of rock stars and royalty preceded the formally presented watercolour portraits.

-Campaign Frieze Art Fair – 2012 campaign
+Campaign Frieze Art Fair – Fireworks

 Campaign Kvadrat – Shapes

-Campaign Shakespeare’s Globe Theatre – 2003 season
+Campaign Shakespeare’s Globe Theatre – The Season of Regime Change

 Exhibition Science Museum – Who am I?
-(2010)

 Exhibition Art Institute of Chicago – GTF: Resourceful Design

-Identity Oki Nami – Identity (2008)
+Identity Gagosian – Identity

 Identity Design Museum – Identity